 Run Time: Approximately 75 minutes (no intermission)

-Artistic Director Edward Hall stages CST’s first-ever 75-minute adaptation of Shakespeare’s timeless classic.
-Reeling from grief, the young Prince of Denmark navigates the loss of his father, his mother’s betrayal, and relationships torn apart—offering a chance for young audiences to see themselves reflected through a 400-year-old story.
-In addition to welcoming 20,000 students to weekday matinees, this captivating production will offer performances on Saturdays for the public.
+Reeling from grief, the young Prince of Denmark navigates the loss of his father, his mother’s betrayal, and relationships torn apart.
+Starring Chicago favorite Jaylon Muchison in the title role and featuring a talented ensemble of seven actors, the production poses the big questions: What is right?
+What is wrong?
+To be… or not to be?
+This original and accessible adaptation directed by CST Artistic Director Edward Hall brings new clarity to the timeless classic, offering a chance for audiences to see themselves reflected through the 400-year-old story.
 Plus, every performance includes a post-show conversation with the cast to give you an insider’s perspective into bringing the story to the stage!

 Run Time: Approximately 75 minutes (no intermission)